OWRC/database-manual/a02_Understanding_ORMGP_Database/02_05_Study_Areas/02_05_Study_Areas.md

 * R_GROUP_OTH_CODE
 * R_GROUP_OTH_TYPE_CODE

-For the location tables,  these allow any set of location identfiers (i.e.
+For the location tables,  these allow any set of location identifiers (i.e.
 LOC_ID) to be associated with any specified group with a well defined and meaningful name (as found in R_GROUP_LOC_CODE; e.g. *Simcoe - Wasaga Beach - All Municipal Wells (102)*).
 Each group can correspond to a particular type